Kelo2000/Group-1--Assignment-2-part-2-Weather-Station/README.md

 # Getting Started:
 Install the following libraries for this code to run:

-Libraries for the M5 Stack Atom:
+1. Libraries for the M5 Stack Atom:

-  *M5Atom library
+  -M5Atom library

- Libraries for the WebServer:
+ 2. Libraries for the WebServer:

-    *WiFi
+    .WiFi

-    *WiFiClient library
+    WiFiClient library

-    *WiFiA
+    WiFiA

- Libraries for the Temperature and Humidity sensor:
+ 3. Libraries for the Temperature and Humidity sensor:

    *HDC2080